silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/How_Tos/embed_rss.md

 ---
-title: Embed an RSS Feed
+title: RSS Feed
+summary: Output records from your database as an RSS Feed.
+icon: rss
 ---

 # Embed an RSS Feed

 [api:RestfulService] can be used to easily embed an RSS feed from a site.
 In this How to we'll embed the latest